Dadamaino: Biography

-Eduarda Emilia Maino, nicknamed "Dada" for Eduarda, was born in Milan, Italy.
-Dadamaino first completed a medical degree before taking up art at the end of the 1950s.
-She frequented a group of young artists who followed Lucio Fontana and the spatialism movement.
-Members of the group included: Piero Manzoni, Gianni Colombo, Enrico Castellani and Agostino Bonalumi.
+Eduarda Emilia Maino, nicknamed "Dada", was born in Milan.
+She first completed a medical degree before taking up art at the end of the 1950s.
+She frequented a group of young artists who followed Lucio Fontana and the spatialism movement, including Piero Manzoni, Gianni Colombo, Enrico Castellani and Agostino Bonalumi.

-In 1958, Dadamaino produced a series of works called Volumi, which were exhibited in her first solo show at the Galleria dei Bossi in Milan the same year.
+In 1958, Dadamaino produced a series of works called Volumi, which were exhibited in her first solo show at Galleria dei Bossi in Milan the same year.

 Shortly after, Dadamaino joined Azimuth, a group funded by Piero Manzoni, and the Germany-based Group Zero formed by Heinz Mack, Otto Piene and Günther Uecker.

-The following years brought important experiments, among them the occupation with color grading and interferences between 1966 and 1968.
-Dadamaino intensively examined the effects of spectral colors to which she added black, white and brown in order to interrelate them.
-In 1967, at the peak of this development, she made her well known "ricerca del colore", an "exploration of the color".
-In squared plates Dadamaino analyzes the reciprocal effect of color and form, by grading each color in light and dark shades and contrasting it in lamellar stripes, she creates motion in the observer's eye.
-These were works of special aesthetic and one of her most important period of creation.
+In the following years Dadamaino conducted important visual experiments, among them the occupation with color grading and interferences between 1966 and 1968.
+She intensively examined the effects of spectral colors to which she added black, white and brown in order to interrelate them.
+In 1967, at the peak of this development, she made her well known "ricerca del colore" (Color Research), a series of squared plates where she analyzed the reciprocal effect of color and form, by grading each color in light and dark shades and contrasting it in lamellar stripes, creating motion in the observer's eye.

-Dadamaino counted Lucio Fontana and Yves Klein as major influences.

 Dadamaino's work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.